 Economy adds 953,000 jobs in June, unemployment rate falls

-Statistics Canada says the economy added nearly one million jobs in June as businesses forced closed by the pandemic moved to reopen.
+Statistics Canada says the economy added nearly one million jobs in June as businesses forced closed by the pandemic began to reopen.

 The unemployment rate fell to 12.3 per cent in June after hitting a record-high of 13.7 per cent in May.